Zoning Board of Appeals

 The ZBA holds public hearings and acts on applications for Special Permits, Variances, Appeals of actions of the Building Commissioner, and Comprehensive Permits.
 Most ZBA hearings are for Special Permit applications for residential or business uses not allowed by right.
 All meetings and public hearings of the ZBA are open to the public.
 Hearings are advertised in the local paper and abutters are notified at least 2 weeks in advance of the hearing.

-* Mr. Judge served as Associate Members from 2017
+* Mr. Judge served as an Associate Member from 2017

 |Full Members||Year Appointed||Term Expires|